 Personality of an F1 Savannah

-These cats only form a connection with 1-2 people in most cases.
-They are not aggressive with others, but they will avoid interactions with them!
-If you have strangers in your house, you probably will not even know that the cat exists — and if they are out of hiding, they will most likely be perched up high, away from the action.
-This goes for children too — F1 Savannahs tend to avoid the kids.
-They are not much of a lap cat, as they would rather be playing around due to their high energy level.
+These cats only form a strong connection with their immediate family in most cases.
+They are not aggressive with others, but they will avoid interactions with them if not socialized from a young age!
+An F1 savannah that is unsocialized will avoid strangers in your house, you probably will not even know that the cat exists — and if they are out of hiding, they will most likely be perched up high, away from the action.
+While a very well-socialized F1 will be loving to others.
+Typically they are not much of a lap cat, however, our kittens are!
+They are often playing around due to their high energy level.
 The only time that you may have trouble with them not using their litter box is if they are unhappy or trying to tell you something!